mokamotosan/extr_actions_jp/docs/project_sop.md

-# Initialization of your project
+# Create your project directory
-## Create an repository on your local
+## Get a template
 - clone a tamplete from: https://github.com/navdeep-G/samplemod.git
 - rename it to your own project name
 - remove .git directory
-- initialize it as your own repository.
-- make your first add and commit.
-## Make some changes in your template
+## Make some changes in the template
 see: https://qiita.com/Ultra-grand-child/items/7717f823df5a30c27077
 ### setup.py
 1. name